Employment

 ii. if there is no agreed length of notice in the contract of service, required notice of termination is dependent upon the employee's length of employment which could be up to four weeks.

 Slovakia One to three months depending on the length of service and the termination cause.
-The notice period starts on the first day of the calendar month following its delivery.
+The notice period starts on the first day of the calendar month following delivery of the notice.

 Spain For termination due to disciplinary reasons, no notice is required, unless otherwise agreed in the employment contract or the applicable collective bargaining agreement.